Participating in an employer-sponsored retirement plan is one of the best ways to save for retirement – especially if they match your contributions.

 But what about for those who are their own employers?
 According to a recent study, the number of self-employed people in America is expected to reach 42 million by 2020.
 And these are all people who need to retire just like those who are employed by others.

-There are some good retirement plan options available for those who are self-employed – and for their employees.
-Here’s a quick breakdown of three of the most common plans: SEP IRAs, Solo 401k’s, and SIMPLE IRAs.
+Thankfully, there are some powerful and flexible retirement plan options available for the self-employed – and for their employees.
+Here’s a breakdown of four plan types: SEP IRAs, SIMPLE IRAs, Solo 401ks, and Defined Benefit plans.

 Simplified Employee Pension (SEP) IRA